outfrost/trimmeroni/README.md

 Remember to quote your `<INPUT_CLIP_SPECS>`, so that `trimmeroni` receives it as a single string.

+The start of each clip will be snapped to the nearest keyframe before the specified timecode.
+For recordings from OBS Studio, for example, this may mean that the clip will include a segment from up to 2 seconds earlier.

 Use `-v` or `--verbose` to get additional info from `trimmeroni` and `ffmpeg`.

 ## Installing